 If you are in the market for a commercial lawn mower, you may be wondering if these types of mowers come with titles.
 The answer to this question is not as straightforward as you may think.
 In this blog post, we will explore whether commercial lawnmowers have titles, and what you need to know before making a purchase.

-A title is a legal document establishing ownership of a vehicle, such as a car or a truck.
+A title is a legal document that establishes ownership of a vehicle, such as a car or a truck.
 Titles are typically issued by the Department of Motor Vehicles (DMV) and include important information about the vehicle, such as the make, model, and year, as well as the owner’s name and address.

 Do Commercial Lawn Mowers Have Titles?